ramya-dotnetdev/OnDealer/README.md

 NASA remotely controls rovers via instructions consisting of strings of letters.
 Possible instruction letters are L, R, and M. L and R instruct the rover to turn 90 degrees left or right, respectively (without moving from its current spot), while M instructs the rover to move forward one grid point along its current heading.

+Solution:

+For each rover: Based on the initial position of the rover, take a character from the instruction and if it's L or R change the direction of Rover.
+If the instruction is Move, increse or decrease the position value.